lifting-bits/mcsema/README.md

 git clone --depth 1 --single-branch --branch master https://github.com/lifting-bits/anvill.git git clone --depth 1 --single-branch --branch master https://github.com/lifting-bits/mcsema.git

-if [ -z "${VIRTUAL_ENV}" ]
-then
-  # no virtualenv; global install for all users requires sudo
-  function make_install { ;  sudo make install ; }
-else
-  # found a virtualenv; local install does not need root
-  function make_install { ;  make install ; }
-fi
+export CC="$(which clang)"
+export CXX="$(which clang++)"

 # Download cxx-common, build Remill.
-./remill/scripts/build.sh --llvm-version 9.0
+./remill/scripts/build.sh --llvm-version 9 --download-dir ./
-cd remill-build
+pushd remill-build
-make_install

-export TRAILOFBITS_LIBRARIES=`pwd`/remill-build/libraries
+sudo cmake --build . --target install popd

 # Build and install Anvill
 mkdir anvill-build
 pushd anvill-build
+# Set VCPKG_ROOT to whatever directory the remill script downloaded
-${TRAILOFBITS_LIBRARIES}/cmake/bin/cmake ../anvill
+cmake -DVCPKG_ROOT=$(pwd)/../vcpkg_ubuntu-20.04_llvm-9_amd64 ../anvill
-make
-make_install
-popd
+sudo cmake --build . --target install popd

 # Build and install McSema
 mkdir mcsema-build
 pushd mcsema-build
+# Set VCPKG_ROOT to whatever directory the remill script downloaded
-${TRAILOFBITS_LIBRARIES}/cmake/bin/cmake ../mcsema
+cmake -DVCPKG_ROOT=$(pwd)/../vcpkg_ubuntu-20.04_llvm-9_amd64 ../mcsema
-make
-make_install
+sudo cmake --build . --target install

+# NOTE: Might need to do this for Python package
+pip install ../mcsema/tools

 popd
 ```

-Once installed, you may use `mcsema-disass` for disassembling binaries, and `mcsema-lift-4.0` for lifting the disassembled binaries.
-If you specified `--llvm-version 3.6` to the `build.sh` script, then you would use `mcsema-lift-3.6`.
+Once installed, you may use `mcsema-disass` for disassembling binaries, and `mcsema-lift-9.0` for lifting the disassembled binaries.
+If you specified `--llvm-version 9` to the `build.sh` script, then you would use `mcsema-lift-9.0`.

 #### Step 3: Verifying Your McSema Installation

-Step 2 specified `--llvm-version 9.0` to Remill's `build.sh` script.
+Step 2 specified `--llvm-version 9` to Remill's `build.sh` script.
 This means
-that Remill, Anvill, and McSema have all been built against a copy of LLVM 9.0.
+that Remill, Anvill, and McSema have all been built against a copy of LLVM 9.
 To enable you to use multiple LLVM versions simultaneously, we suffix our binaries
 with the LLVM version.
-Thus, you may use `mcsema-lift-9.0` to lift to LLVM 9.0 bitcode.
+Thus, you may use `mcsema-lift-9.0` to lift to LLVM 9 bitcode.

 Try running `mcsema-lift-9.0 --version` to see if McSema has been installed.